West Side Story: Recordings

+Recordings of West Side Story include cast albums of the 1957 and 2009 Broadway productions and foreign productions sung in other languages, as well as live concert versions and studio albums.
+The 1958 West End production never released a cast album, but many of its stars recorded excerpts of the work across several recordings.
+Bernstein conducted the New York Philharmonic for a 1985 studio recording released by Deutsche Grammophon led by opera singers José Carreras and Kiri Te Kanawa.
+It won the Grammy Award for Best Musical Theater Album in 1986, and a television documentary about the making of that album won the BAFTA Award for Best Documentary the same year.
+The 2009 cast album won the same Grammy award in 2010.
+A 2013 concert recording by the San Francisco Symphony was nominated for a Grammy Award.

+West Side Story was adapted into films released in 1961 and 2021, and soundtrack albums were released for both movies.
+The musical's score has also been adapted by music arrangers and musical ensembles for albums over the decades.
+Bernstein arranged music from the show into a suite titled Symphonic Dances from West Side Story, which has been recorded several times.
+The 1961 jazz album Kenton's West Side Story, by Stan Kenton and the Stan Kenton Orchestra, won the 1962 Grammy Award for Best Large Jazz Ensemble Album.

 Films

+1961

 The 1961 film adaptation of the musical received praise from critics and the public and became the second-highest-grossing film of the year in the United States.
 The film won ten Academy Awards in its eleven nominated categories, including Best Picture.
 It received the most Academy Awards (10 wins) of any musical film, including Best Picture.
 Rita Moreno, as Anita, was the first Latina actress ever to win an Oscar.
 The soundtrack album won a Grammy Award and was ranked No. 1 on the Billboard chart for a record 54 weeks.
 Differences in the film from the stage version include moving "Tonight" to follow "America" and "I Feel Pretty" to precede the rumble.
 Diesel is renamed Ice.
 "Gee, Officer Krupke" is moved before "Cool" and is sung by Riff instead of Action, and "Cool" is sung by Ice instead of Riff.
 After Riff is killed, Ice takes control of the Jets, rather than Action.

+1979

+A 1979 Egyptian adaptation (قصة الحي الغربي transliterated as Quessat al-Ay al-Gharby) was directed by Adel Sadeq based on the musical and the 1961 film.
+The cast features Hussein Fahmy as Sami, Soheir Ramzi as Amal, Samir Ghanem as Talib, Hassan Youssef as Recep, Saeed Saleh and Soheir Zaki.